smota/Staketrack/docs/RUN_DEBUG.md

 ### Development Server Issues

 If the development server fails to start:
-- Check that the required ports (5000, etc.) are not in use
+- Check that the required ports (8081, etc.) are not in use
-- Verify your environment variables in `.env.development`
+- Verify your configuration files in `/config` directory
 - Check for syntax errors in your most recent code changes

-### Debugging Connection Issues
+### Environment Configuration Issues

-If the debugger fails to connect:
+If the application fails to load Firebase configuration:
-- Ensure Chrome is started with remote debugging enabled
+- For LOCAL: Check that `/config/local.json` exists and is properly formatted
-- Check if another debugging session is already connected
+- For DEV/PRD: Verify the API endpoint is accessible and returns valid JSON
-- Verify source maps are generated correctly
+- Check browser console for specific error messages

 ### Firebase Emulator Issues